innov8rz-ftc-team-11039/TeleDrive-1.0/README.md

 Parsec servers only run on Windows computers, so if you are using a Mac, it wouldn't be allowed.
 Clients, on the other hand, can run on any operating system.

+  ### Something else is wrong

+If you've tried all the solutions listed above, and TeleDrive still doesn't work for you, please try to do the following:

+  * ```chmod +x TeleDrive```
+  * Ensure the Terminal / Command Prompt has proper access to monitor input devices
+  * Restart Terminal / Command Prompt and / or your computer
+  * Send us an email at info@innov8rz.net and we will be happy to help!

 # Contributors

   ### Developers